 Florence’s tram began operating in 2019.
 It’s popular with locals and is catching on with visitors to the city.

 To get to the city center, take the T2 tram.
-There are 12 stops along its route from the airport to the city center, but it gets you into the city very quickly.
+There are 12 stops along its route from the airport to the city center, but it gets you into the city very quickly – it’s just 18 minutes to the Florence Santa Maria Novella train station.

 Operating Hours: It runs from the early morning to around midnight and even longer on the Friday and Saturday.
 Check the website for current operating hours.